wmcmurray/detect-adblocker/README.md

 Using this tool is very simple you only need to place the following before any script tag in your web page as the following:

+> **When you use my servers for the ads file I will show one ad per user every 24 hours to support the project.
+If you don't want to support me you can host the file on your own server.**

     <!--adBlocker detection code - START-->
     <script src="//adblocker.fortiapp.com/ads.js"></script>
     <script>